Rebellious Curiosity disrupts status quo, evoking radical change.

 These conversations are the catalyst for transformation, allowing organisations to shift from a culture of disconnection and survival to one of collaboration and thriving.
 At the heart of this transformation is something new, bold, and deeply needed: what Yemi calls “Cultural Peace Brokering.”

-Why This Keynote Matters:
+Why This Keynote Matters

 1. Organisations Can’t Afford Toxicity: Toxic cultures impact employee retention, creativity, and bottom-line performance.
 Ignoring these issues is no longer an option.
 This keynote addresses the root causes of cultural dysfunction and provides a roadmap for transformation.